Steven-Dawson18/cockapoo-cafe/README.md

 security reasons this is not uploaded to GitHub so that database and connection details are not visible to users.
 In production these are stored in Heroku.

-## Epics and Usere Stories
+## Epics and User Stories

-1. As a site admin/User I can Register/sign in to the site so that I can interact with the site.
+ * EPIC: As a site admin/User I can Register/sign in to the site so that I can interact with the site.
-2. As a new user I can Easily register for the site so that I can interact with the site content.
+1. As a new user I can Easily register for the site so that I can interact with the site content.
-3. As a returning user I can login to the site so that I can interact with the site content.
+2. As a returning user I can login to the site so that I can interact with the site content.
-4. As a site admin/User I can view the Cafe menu so that I can see what the cafe offers.
+ * EPIC: As a site admin/User I can view the Cafe menu so that I can see what the cafe offers.
-5. As a site admin I can create/draft new items to add to the menu so that I can change the options on offer.
+3. As a site admin I can create new items to add to the menu so that I can change the options on offer.
-6. As a site admin I can Edit/ Delete items on the menu so that Keep the menu up to date.
+4. As a site admin I can Edit/ Delete items on the menu so that Keep the menu up to date.
-7. As a site admin/user I can see the number of likes a menu item has so that I can see how popular it is.
+5. As a site admin/user I can see the number of likes a menu item has so that I can see how popular it is.
+ * EPIC: Users are able to make table reservations.
+Site owners can manage the reservations.
-8. As a User I can Create, edit and delete a reservation so that I can manage the reservation.
+6. As a User I can Create, edit and delete a reservation so that I can manage the reservation.
-9. As a site admin I can approve/disapprove reservations so that to make sure that there is enough room for the guests.
+7. As a site admin I can approve/disapprove reservations so that to make sure that there is enough room for the guests.
-10. Reviews can be created, edited, approved and liked/unliked.
+* EPIC: Reviews can be created, edited, approved and liked/unliked.
-11. As a User I can Create, edit and delete a review of my experience so that I can share my experience of the cafe with future users.
+8. As a User I can Create, edit and delete a review of my experience so that I can share my experience of the cafe with future users.
-12. As a User I can Like/unlike fellow users reviews so that I can interact with the sites users.
+9. As a User I can Like/unlike fellow users reviews so that I can interact with the sites users.
-13. As a site Admin I can approve/disapprove reviews so that I can filter objectionable comments.
+10. As a site Admin I can approve/disapprove reviews so that I can filter objectionable comments.
-14. The customer is able to contact the cafe so they can have any questions answered and know how to get to the cafe.
+* EPIC: The customer is able to contact the cafe so they can have any questions answered and know how to get to the cafe.
-15. As a User I can See the location of the cafe so that I know how to get there.
+11. As a User I can See the location of the cafe so that I know how to get there.
-16. As a site admin I can be notified of a message being received so that I can respond promptly.
+12. As a site admin I can be notified of a message being received so that I can respond promptly.
+* EPIC: Landing Page
-17. As a user I can intuitively understand the site and meaning so that I know if I want to stay on the site.
+13. As a user I can intuitively understand the site and meaning so that I know if I want to stay on the site.
-18. As a user I can intuitively navigate the site so that I can register/ login and make a reservation.
+14. As a user I can intuitively navigate the site so that I can register/ login and make a reservation.
-19. As a user I can Follow the sites social networks so that I can see events and offers.
+15. As a user I can Follow the sites social networks so that I can see events and offers.

 ## Features